clevyr/nova-page-builder/README.md

 There will be 3 new sections in Nova now: Menus, File Manager and Pages.

 ### Config Files
-`nova-page-builder.php` - This file lets you set what `model`, `resource` and `views_path` is used for the page builder.
+`nova-page-builder.php` - This file lets you set what `model`, `resource`, `views_path` and `locales` is used for the page builder.
 You can update these as necessary.
 `nova-menu.php` - This file configures the Menu Builder package.
+This is where you set the `locales` available for the Page Builder.
 `nova-tinymce.php` - This file is a custom config for the TinyMCE Rich-Text-Editor.

 ### Pages